typst/svg2pdf/README.md

 - Respecting the `keepAspectRatio` attribute
 - Raster images and nested SVGs

+## Unsupported features
+Among the unsupported features are currently:
+- The `spreadMethod` attribute of gradients
+- Filters
+- Blend modes
-Filters are not currently supported and embedded raster images are not color managed.
-Instead, they use PDF's `DeviceRGB` color space.
+- Raster images are not color managed but use PDF's DeviceRGB color space
+- A number of features that were added in SVG2

 ## Contributing